hughfdjackson/flywheel/README.md

 #### Setting up a loop

 Flywheel takes a callback to loop over.  `time_delta` represents the number of ms passed between this frame and the last one.
-It also takes an optional element, which allows some browsers to make more optimisations to ensure smooth animation.
+It also takes an optional element, which acts identically to the requestAnimationFrame second parameter.
 The loop is `stopped` by default.

 After setup, it returns an object that can be used to manipulate the loop.